 Top tips from our Lumen experts:

-Because carb cycling is a diet strategy that alternates between high-carb days and low-carb days, on workout days, you'll need to eat a higher amount of carbohydrates than you normally would; on rest days, you'll consume fewer carbs than usual.
-The goal is to keep your body guessing, so it never gets used to any one way of eating--and that means you'll see better results!
+Because carb cycling is a diet strategy alternating between high-carb days and low-carb days, on workout days, you'll need to eat more carbohydrates than you normally would; on rest days, you'll consume fewer carbs than usual.
+The goal is to keep your body guessing, so it never gets used to any one way of eating--and that means you'll see better results

 Again, be patient with yourself and know that you may need to stick to a consistent carb cycle for a couple of weeks before making changes to see what macros work for your body.